A Gaussian Sliding Windows Regression Model for Hydrological Inference: Real-World Data Experiments

 \subsection{Experimental Setup}

-Analogous to the simulation study, we use a training subset containing years 1 to 29 of the time series, followed by a test set covering 10 or 9 years, respectively (years 30 to 39 for watershed 1, and years 30 to 38 for watershed 2).
-The maximum number of windows is set to $k_{\max}=3$.
+Analogous to the simulation study, we use a training subset containing years 1 to 29 of the time series, followed by a test set covering 10 years.
+The maximum number of windows is set to $k_{\max}=4$.

-After an initial training run, the model residuals are evaluated for autocorrelations using the Durbin-Watson test.
-If autocorrelation is detected, the Cochrane-Orcutt procedure is applied.
-The Durbin-Watson test is applied again to verify that there is no evidence of correlation in the updated model.
+After initial training, the model residuals are evaluated for autocorrelation using the Durbin-Watson test.
+If autocorrelation is detected, the Cochrane-Orcutt procedure is applied to correct for AR(1) errors.
+If the Durbin-Watson test finds no evidence of autocorrelation in the the updated model the process stops; otherwise AR(2) errors are considered, etc.